peachbastard/the-beastlands/src/site/notes/Recaps/2024-01-04 Bombs Away Is Your Punishment.md

 - Nev asks Falconhein if he can take them down
 - A tall, muscled human woman with a large floppy, feathered  hat and a huge claymore walks over
 	- General Falconhein says, "She's quite shy, but I can assure you she's quite proficient with her blade.
 I'm sure you can use all the help you can use after your long, tiring journey"
-	- Hymn says, "He sure has a type, doesn't he?" and Falconhein curtly responds she's his niece that his brother had taken on as a ward
+	- Hymn says, "He sure has a type, doesn't he?" and Falconhein curtly responds that she's his niece that his brother had taken on as a ward
 - Hymn closes their eyes and takes another look at Mabel and Roy and see's what they're in separate in empty rooms on cold benches
 	- Mabel's eyes widen when she sees Nev
 	- The imp blinks out of existence